 - Error on the part of CRA would include undue time delays by CRA in assessing the taxpayer.
 This is very common with objections and most recently with the long, drawn out legal fights that CRA has had with tax shelter schemes (such as Global Learning and Gifting Initiative or GLGI) and suspended dealings with objections to old assessments until the first batch of cases was through the courts.

 If you are facing a rejected application for Taxpayer Relief, you may resubmit with rebuttals for a second review.
-This is yet another game rigged for you not to succeed – yes, CRA appoints another agent to review your file but this agent has his own second reviews done by the same buddy whose file he is now reviewing, and who wants to show up a friend?
-A very experienced professional at a tax solutions company knows exactly how to work this potential weakness into one of two advantages for you: (a) get a proper second review done or (b) catch the CRA in not doing it properly and bring this forward at a judicial review.
+A very experienced professional at a tax solutions company knows exactly how to work situation into one of two advantages for you: (a) get a proper second review done, or (b) catch the CRA in not doing it properly and bring this forward at a judicial review.